Iris Cantor: Iris and B. Gerald Cantor Foundation

-Cantor has sat on the Board of Trustees of New York-Presbyterian Hospital since 1989.
-Other board memberships include Exploring the Arts, and the Dean's Committee of the Tisch School of the Arts at New York University.
+Cantor has sat on the board of trustees of New York-Presbyterian Hospital since 1989.
+Other board memberships include Exploring the Arts, and the dean's committee of the Tisch School of the Arts at New York University.

 Awards

-Mrs. Cantor has received numerous awards and honorary degrees, including a National Medal of Arts awarded by President Clinton in 1995,.
-For her work promoting appreciation for the French sculptor Auguste Rodin, she was made a Knight in France's Legion of Honour in 2000, which was upgraded to an Officer on 20 March 2017.
+Cantor has received awards and honorary degrees, including a National Medal of Arts awarded by President Clinton in 1995.
+For her work promoting appreciation for the French sculptor Auguste Rodin, she was made a Knight in France's Legion of Honour in 2000; upgraded to an Officer on 20 March 2017.

 Finances

-In 2011, she sold the 34,000 square foot Bel-Air mansion that Bernie had built for her, for a reported $40 million.
+In 2011, she sold the 34,000 square foot Bel-Air mansion that Bernie built for her, for a reported $40 million.